 5. ACR (ADAPTIVE COMBAT RIFLE)

-The ACR was designed by Bushmaster, MagPul and Remington.
+The ACR was designed by Bushmaster, Magpul and Remington.
 Remington was later contracted to manufacture these rifles for the US military and law enforcement.
-The ACR was initially conceived to provide today’s warfighter an American-made, reliable, accurate, and mission –configurable rifle.
+The ACR was initially conceived to provide today’s warfighter with an American-made, reliable, accurate, and mission-configurable rifle.
 The military ACR has a three-position selector switch, with safe, semi-automatic and fully automatic settings.
-The most interesting aspect of this weapon is its ability to change from a 5.56mm to a 6.8mm caliber in only a few minutes.
+The most interesting aspect of this weapon is its ability to change from a 5.56mm to a 6.8mm calibre in only a few minutes.
 This weapon can be used in close-quarter combat as well as long range combat.

 4. VHS 2

 VHS-2 is a new family of assault rifles, a 5.56×45mm NATO bullpup assault rifle designed and produced in Croatia by HS Products company of Croatia.
 The VHS rifle was first introduced at the 2007 IKA exhibition, the annual Croatian innovation display that takes place in the city of Karlovac.
 This family includes two basic versions of the infantry rifle – “standard size” VHS D2 rifles and “compact” VHS K2 rifles.
 The VHS-2 is a 5.56x45mm NATO bullpup that sports quite a few upgrades from the previous model.
 The most visible upgrades are the NATO accessory rails which have been added to both sides of the front hand guard.